 If, after exhausting all other available options, a faculty member feels that a student is disruptive to the teaching and/or learning process, the student may be asked to leave the classroom pending a meeting with the faculty member.

 These steps are put forth to facilitate successful learning in the classroom for all students.
 The student involved in the resolution process may attend class throughout the process.
 However, if there is a second incident, the student may be suspended from the class until after the resolution process has been concluded.

-- Within one week of the first meeting, the Dean of Higher Education will convene a meeting including the faculty member and the student.
-At the request of the student, advocacy for the student is available from the Director of Student Services office.
+- Within one week of the first meeting, the Dean of the appropriate school or college will convene a meeting including the faculty member and the student.
+At the request of the student, advocacy for the student is available from Concordia University’s Director of Student Services office.
 The goal of the meeting is to arrive at a workable resolution for the situation.
-The Dean of Higher Education has the authority and responsibility to decide upon outcomes and sanctions.
+The Dean of the appropriate school or college has the authority and responsibility to decide upon outcomes and sanctions.

 - If the outcome of step 2 is unsatisfactory to the faculty member or the student, appeals can be made to the Provost.
 The Provost will receive appeals in writing.
 If sufficient and compelling arguments are made for an appeal (e.g., sanctions too extreme, due process was not followed, new information introduced) the Provost will convene an appeal meeting.
 The Provost will structure the appeal meeting as appropriate to the situation.

 - As in all university disciplinary procedures, a final appeal may be made to the President.
 The President will receive appeals in writing and follow the procedure in step 3.